24 june 2014, 21:00

 26 june 2014, 13:40Ilham Aliyev watched the joint operational and tactical exercises of the formations and units of the Ministry of Defense, Internal Troops of the Ministry of Internal Affairs and the State Border Service on the occasion of the 96th anniversary of the establishment of the Armed Forces of Azerbaijan more...

-30 may 2016, 10:45Ilham Aliyev attended opening of new administrative building of State Oil Company
+25 june 2016, 12:50Ilham Aliyev attended the opening of a new administrative building of General Staff of Armed Forces

 © 2010-2015 Official website of the President of the Republic of Azerbaijan.
 All rights reserved.